shlomi1993/intro-to-robotics/README.md

 ## Configurations
-A mission or experiment are defined by _.argos_ files that are kind of XMLs that setting up the arena, its size, obstacles in it and other experiment preferences.
+An experiment is defined by _.argos_ files that are kind of XMLs that setting up the arena, its size, obstacles in it and other experiment preferences.
 For each mission/experiment/exercise, there is an _.argos_ file in the directory krembot_ws/config.
 The _.argos_ file is referencing C++ files that defines Krembots' behaviors.

 To run an experiment use the command:
 > $ argos 3 -c <_config_>